CriticalPoint/Remove-Steam-Guide-Button-Bind---Disable-Big-Picture-Mode/README.md

 <!-- USAGE -->
 # Usage
-## If your Steam directory is ```C:\Program Files (x86)\Steam\``` (default)
+~~## If your Steam directory is ```C:\Program Files (x86)\Steam\``` (default)~~
+## Updated to go and find find 'config.vfd' in a folder named 'Steam\Config', on C: 💪🏻
 Go ahead and grab [Guide Unbind - Default Steam Install Location.ps1](https://github.com/CriticalPoint/Remove-Steam-Guide-Button-Bind---Disable-Big-Picture-Mode/blob/main/1%20-%20PS%20SCRIPTS/Guide%20Unbind%20-%20Default%20Steam%20Install%20Location.ps1).

-Open Steam and run the script, although you'll likely have to adjust your execution policy...
+Open Steam and manually run the script (you'll likely have to adjust your execution policy...)
 _Set-ExecutionPolicy Unrestricted_ - Read about [execution policy](https://learn.microsoft.com/en-us/powershell/module/microsoft.powershell.security/set-executionpolicy?view=powershell-7.3)

-## If you've got Steam installed to a non-standard location
-You will need to **edit the file to include your path**, at least until I write another script that finds it automatically.
-Start a [Discussion](https://github.com/CriticalPoint/Remove-Steam-Guide-Button-Bind---Disable-Big-Picture-Mode/discussions) if you need this sooner and I'll get to it 👍🏻
+~~## If you've got Steam installed to a non-standard location~~ ~~You will need to **edit the file to include your path**, at least until I write another script that finds it automatically.
+Start a [Discussion](https://github.com/CriticalPoint/Remove-Steam-Guide-Button-Bind---Disable-Big-Picture-Mode/discussions) if you need this sooner and I'll get to it 👍🏻~~
+## As promised, this is now handled automatically.
+Provided it's on C: - if not, you'll need to edit line 11 of the script from "C:\" to the drive you have it installed on; "D:\", for instance...

 <!-- Automation -->